 As a child I enjoyed having chicken pox.
 I didn’t feel very sick and my younger sister caught it at the same time so we stayed home and played together.
-Almost two decades later while in college my sister developed viral meningitis caused by the latent chickenpox virus and for weeks was seriously ill.The feeling of helplessness during my sister’s illness echoes what millions of people feel each year when contracting viruses ranging from the common cold to chronic hepatitis.
-Therapies for viral diseases are limited and often physicians can only provide support.
-Our inability to treat unwanted vial infections stems from a lack of fundamental understanding of the infection process.

-These shortcomings in our knowledge motivate my scientific goals.
-My short-term goal for my PhD is to use computational systems biology in conjunction with experimental biology to understand how viruses interact with their hosts.
-My long-term career goal is to use our newfound understanding of host-vial interactions to inform how we treat infections in medicine, agriculture, and industry.
+Almost two decades later while in college my sister developed viral meningitis caused by the latent chickenpox virus, and was critically ill for several weeks.
+I felt hopeless that I was unable to help my sister fight meningitis caused by the chickenpox virus.
+Anti-viral therapies are limited, and often physicians can only provide patients palliative support.
+Our inability to treat viral infections stems from lacking a fundamental understanding of viral physiology and the infection process.
+Motivated by similar to the millions who suffer from viral infections each year ranging from the common cold to chronic hepatitis, my career goal is to improve our fundamental understanding of the biochemical mechanisms of viral infections and ultimately collaborate with physicians to develop novel treatments for viral diseases.
+In the short-term, my goal for my PhD research is to use computational systems biology in conjunction with experimental biology to understand how viruses interact with their hosts.
+My long-term career goal is to use our newfound understanding of host-viral interactions to inform how we treat infections in medicine, agriculture, and industry.

-My interest in host-viral interaction stems from a fascination with scientific exploration that began at a young age.
+My interest in host-viral interactions stems from a fascination with scientific exploration that began at a young age.
 I attended a Montessori elementary school where I was given great intellectual freedom and developed an ability to independently educate myself.
 I was constantly organizing my own field trips to local museums and designing experiments that I carried out in our small classroom.
 Science was fun and exciting and I loved how it always left me more curious than when I started.
 In high school I began to see that science could be more than just a hobby.
 I completed the rigorous requirements for an International Baccalaureate Degree focusing on biology, chemistry, and math.
-Determined to bring together my interests in one course of study I decided to major in chemical engineering at Northwestern University.
-My junior year at Northwestern I became engrossed in a lecture series on bioengineering where speakerscame and discussedtheir current research.Topics ranged from metabolic engineering to tissue culture and I was captivated by how the researchers moved between the disciplines of biology, engineering, medicine, and computation.
-Motivated by my newfound interestI decided to pursue a certificate in Biotechnology and Biochemical Engineering, which required accelerated coursework and undergraduate research.
+Determined to bring together my interests in one course of study, I decided to major in chemical engineering at Northwestern University.
+My junior year at Northwestern I became engrossed in a bioengineering lecture series featuring ongoing research by Northwestern faculty ranging from metabolic engineering to tissue engineering.
+I was captivated by how the researchers worked at the intersection of the disciplines of biology, engineering, medicine, and computation.
+Motivated by my newfound interest, I decided to pursue a certificate in Biotechnology and Biochemical Engineering which required additional coursework and undergraduate research.
 I chose to work with Prof. Linda Broadbelt on the computational discovery of novel biosynthetic pathways to butanol for biofuels.
-This was my first hands-on exposure to computational systems biology and I enjoyed how it required an excellent grasp of the experimental biology literature with the ability to make modeling approximations.
-Despite additional coursework and research I was on the Dean’s List for 12 quarters, maintained the highest GPA my chemical engineering class and received the prestigious McCormick Award given to the engineering faculty’s choice of top graduating senior.
-I decided to attend Stanford University for graduate school and pursue a PhD in chemical engineering under the guidance of Prof. Markus Covert in Bioengineering.
-My work with Prof. Covert on host-virus interactions is a perfect fit my scientific interestin computational systems biology and interdisciplinary research spanning basic biology and engineering.
+This was my first hands-on exposure to computational systems biology, and I enjoyed how it required an excellent grasp of the experimental biology literature with the ability to make modeling approximations.
+Despite taking additional coursework and conducting research, I made the Dean’s List 12 quarters, earned the highest GPA among my chemical engineering class, and received the engineering faculty's prestigious McCormick Award given to top senior engineering student.
+I decided to attend Stanford University for graduate school and pursue a PhD in chemical engineering under the guidance of Prof. Markus Covert in the Department of Bioengineering.
+My work with Prof. Covert on host-virus interactions is a perfect fit to my scientific interests in interdisciplinary engineering, biology, and computer science research.